lelegard/arm-cpusysregs/README.md

 `_EL3` in monitor mode.

-This educational project provides a way to return the exact content of a few Arm64 system registers to userland through a dedicated loadable kernel module, on Linux and macOS.
+This educational project provides a way to return the exact content of a few Arm64 system registers to userland through a dedicated loadable kernel module, on Linux, macOS, and Windows.
 Some application programs are provided to display an analysis of the contents of these registers.

 **Contents:**